hegusung/WebHashcat/README.md

 This project is composed of 2 parts:
 - WebHashcat, the web interface made with the django framework
-- HashcatNode, A hashcat wrapper with creates an API over the Hashcat tool
+- HashcatNode, A hashcat wrapper with creates an API over hashcat

-If you are looking for a more complex interface with user management, notifications... you should check this github project: https://github.com/hashview/hashview, it has a great interface but you can't see the cracked hash in real time, which is in my opinion a real drawback.

 ## Install